nayansamanta/nayansamanta-code-generator-app/README.md

 # Gemini-Powered Code Generator

+https://nayansamanta-code-generator-app-e7hunusdjwqswnf8ys3cal.streamlit.app/  ---- this is the direct link you can use on browser with correct setup

 A Streamlit web app powered by **Google Gemini (Generative AI)** that can generate **code in multiple programming languages** from plain English descriptions — with explanations included.